What are Convertible Notes?

 (3) a subscription/note purchase agreement (includes representations and warranties of the startup); and

 (4) a private placement memorandum.

-The preparation of these documents requires close coordination with your lawyer, but isn’t technically difficult.
+The preparation of these documents requires close coordination with an attorney, but isn’t technically difficult.

 Second, a convertible note offering doesn’t require a valuation.
 It’s hard to value a company during its beginning stages.
 Usually a startup has no revenue, no demonstrable proprietary technology, no sales, etc., so there is no objective way to measure its value.
 A convertible note offering allows you to kick the valuation can down the road to when you have built something of value (i.e., when you have a basis for valuation and can start looking to raise money through an equity offering).

 Third, investors in convertible notes aren’t expecting to be “repaid” at the maturity date.
 Investors are hoping that your startup will be successful and that their debt will convert into equity that is worth a lot more than their principal plus the “measly” interest they are promised in their note.
 For this reason, convertible notes typically aren’t secured (mostly because there are no meaningful assets to be used as collateral) and there are no personal guarantees on the part of the startup’s founders.
 If the startup goes under, convertible note holders are creditors and have priority over equity holders (i.e., the founders) when it’s time to divide up the startup’s assets.
 Unlike a bank loan, which is commonly personally guaranteed, the founders aren’t personally on the hook.

 Fourth, investors in convertible notes don’t typically get control provisions (e.g., blocking rights on a sale or future financing) or board seats.
 Investors in equity rounds, especially VC firms, typically ask for these sorts of things.